cdcrchrisparker/builders/go/README.md

 **The basic steps for getting started are:**

 - Have the Docker container software installed on your local machine - details of which are beyond the scope of this document
-- Build the local image for *go* proper
+- Build the local image for *go*
-- Build the local image for *fyne*
 - Add a *go* alias for ease of use of Golang
 - Add a *fyne* alias for ease of use of Fyne
 - Run Golang commands as if "go" is installed locally
 - Run Fyne commands as if "fyne" is installed locally
 - Shell into the image to snoop around

+**One minor caveat:** "Fyne" will always tell you that you can run the command `go run .` after you initialize a project.
+You can't actually do that.
+The reason is simple - "go" is running in a Docker image that started as Debian, and that Debian image does not have a GUI.
+We've installed enough libraries such that we can *compile* a GUI, we did not install enough libraries such that we can *run* the GUI.

 ### You may also wish to look at [Getting Started](./GettingStarted.md)